-Debt per capita is a measure of the net overall debt burden on each individual residing within the County.
-This measure includes overlapping debt of other agencies in the County to provide an indication of the ability of the taxpayers to carry the debt.
-Debt per capita is compared to the median for selected Oregon counties.
-The Government Finance Officers Association (GFOA) recommends net direct debt per capita should not exceed \$2,500.
-As of June 30, 2016, the County's net direct debt per capita is \$2,503.
+Debt per capita is a measure of the net overall debt burden on each individual residing within the county.
+This measure includes overlapping debt of other agencies in the county to provide an indication of the ability of the taxpayers to carry the debt.
+The following table presents information regarding the County's net direct debt and the estimated portion of the debt of overlapping taxing districts allocated to the County's property owners.